YasutoDATANOMIQ/RL_course_materials/README.md

 ### "RL" without trial and errors
  - [x] Preparing basic grid map environment and agent
  - [x] Visualizin DP with grid map
- - [ ] Making DP demowith state-transit diagrams
+ - [ ] Making DP demo with state-transit diagrams
  - [ ] Cleaning up and commenting on code

 ### Introducing "experiences" in RL